-We recommend that you take this course as part of the first year of this framework, however social workers in their third year of practice are also invited to attend if they haven't had the opportunity to access similar training in their organisation.
+We recommend that you take this course as part of your second year of practice, however social workers in their third year of practice are also invited to attend.
 This course will take place once a year.

 WHAT ARE THE BENEFITS OF TAKING THIS COURSE?